-1. This document provides general guidance on the PRA's transitional direction.
-The PRA has also produced detailed guidance on its use of the transitional direction for the onshored Capital Requirements Regulation (CRR), Solvency II, the Securitisation Regulation and the PRA Rulebook.1

-2. This guidance explains:

-- a. the general effect of the PRA's transitional direction, which is to generally delay onshoring changes which fall within the remit of the PRA until 31 March 2022; - b. how firms should interpret their regulatory obligations which applied immediately before the end of the transition period; - c. exceptions to the PRA's general approach; and - d. the PRA's specific approach to the use of the transitional power for former passporting firms, in particular firms in the temporary permissions regime (TPR) and Supervised Run-off Regime (SRO). - 3.
+- 1. This document provides general guidance on the PRA's transitional direction.
+The PRA's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament (via The Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019).1 The PRA has also produced detailed guidance on its use of the transitional direction for the onshored Capital Requirements Regulation (CRR), Solvency II, the Securitisation Regulation and the PRA Rulebook.2 - 2.
+This guidance explains: - a. the general effect of the PRA's transitional direction, which is to generally delay onshoring changes which fall within the remit of the PRA until 31 March 2022; - b. how firms should interpret their regulatory obligations which applied immediately before the end of the transition period; - c. exceptions to the PRA's general approach; and - d. the PRA's specific approach to the use of the transitional power for former passporting firms, in particular firms in the temporary permissions regime (TPR) and Supervised Run-off Regime (SRO). - 3.
 Firms should have regard to this guidance while the transitional relief granted under the direction is in effect.
 Firms should note that this guidance is non-binding in nature, that it may be amended from time-to-time, and that the direction should be followed in the case of any inconsistency with this guidance. - 4.
 The direction will come into effect at the end of the transition period and will apply until Thursday 31 March 2022 unless the PRA decides to change this in future. - 5.
 Any reference to an EU regulation, including to a Binding Technical Standard, is a reference to the UK version of that regulation, unless otherwise stated.